 Other scholars agree.
 In an article written by Beth Pandolpho entitled, “Listening Is a Teacher's Most Powerful Tool (Education Week Teacher, March 7, 2018) the author shares an occurrence that took place in one of her classes following a class debrief activity that followed a reading of Romeo and Juliet, when she queried, "How does it feel to be a teenager when the adults in your life don’t listen?"
 Pandolpho states:

 “Students shared stories of the crushing pressure to earn perfect scores and their parents' insistence that they disregard their passions and talents to pursue math and science.
 They understood the devastation of having few options and the accompanying feelings of isolation........and in that moment, I realized: We had together created a successful learning culture that represented and honored students as individuals, as well as gave them ways to connect.
 And it all began when I not only answered questions, but started asking them.”

 An advocate empowers students.
-Taking the time to listen, even if it’s only to sympathize, can be integral role in the success of a college student.
+Taking the time to listen, even if it’s only to sympathize, can be an integral role in the success of a college student.
 A professor that gives advice, encouragement, or a listening ear.
 Someone who assists them in making decisions and that lets a student know that they have someone who believes in them and who is there for them.
-It’s a critical role, and one that can have the largest impact on our students.
+It’s a critical role and one that can have the largest impact on our students.

 - Burrell, L. F. (1980).
 Is there a future for Black students on predominantly White cam- puses?
 Integrate Education, 18 (4), 23-27.